soysilver/soysilvery/_projects/5musictherapyapplication.md

 ============
 This research was a collaborative project between the Human-Computer Interaction Lab in the Computer Science and Engineering Department and the Music Therapy Education Department at Ewha Womans University.
 The goal was to develop an application enabling patients with dyskinesia to receive music therapy in a non-face-to-face setting.

 Patients with dyskinesia have a slow response time to stimuli.
 When responding to rhythm, the gap between the onset of the sound and the actual response time is larger than that of normal people.
 In 2020, Jin-Kyung Park from Ewha Womans University proposed [rhythmic cue-based percussion music therapy](https://www.dbpia.co.kr/journal/detail?nodeId=T15474828) to improve these symptoms.

-2nd paragraph. *Italic*, **bold**, and `monospace`.
-Itemized lists look like:

-  * this one
-  * that one
-  * the other one

-Note that the actual text
-content starts at 4-columns in.
+Due to the nature of dyskinesias, in-person therapy was limited due to mobility difficulties, a problem that was maximized by the 2020 pandemic and needed to be overcome through application development.

+Based on the music therapy presented in the paper above, we developed an application to run music therapy.
+The app is designed to make rhythmic therapy more accessible to patients.

 ![App UI](https://soysilver.github.io/soysilvery/assets/images/musicDrum.png)